 Research Group: Analysis and Redesign of Biological Networks

 Our research lies at the intersection of (micro)biology, informatics, mathematics and engineering sciences.
-We develop and apply methods from systems and computational biology and combine dry-lab and wet-lab investigations to infer, analyze and rationally modify cellular (biomolecular) networks.
+We develop and apply methods from systems and computational biology and combine dry-lab and wet-lab investigations to analyze and rationally modify cellular (biomolecular) networks.

 A detailed description of our research activities can be found here.